 Stability and control checks in different flight configurations have been conducted in the following flight tests.
 Landing gear up-down tests, cockpit pressurized tests and system functions pre-checks have been performed.
 The aircraft has reached 35.500 ft height and 356 knots speed currently.
 The flight tests are still ongoing.

-The second prototype with TC-VCI tail number has performed it's first flight on 10 September 2014.
-During these flights; 30.300 ft altitude, 295 knot speed and 5.4 g values have been tested.
+The second prototype with TC-VCI tail number has performed 223 flight-hours in 207 sorties till May 2016.
+During these flights; 35.500 ft altitude, 356 knot speed and 6,6 g values have been tested.

 As a resolution of SSIK's meeting, held on Sept.
 26, 2013, in order to meet the 15 new-generation trainer aircraft requirement of TurAF, contract negotiations regarding the serial production of HÜRKUŞ was started with TAI.
 The negotiations regarding HÜRKUŞ-B contract is on the signing stage currently.